NYU study: Facebook’s content moderation efforts are ‘grossly inadequate’

 Barrett said he knows the cost of implementing such measures is a major deterrent.
 But he’s optimistic that Facebook could at least take some steps in this direction, in part because of the company’s response to the coronavirus.
 To fight misinformation, Zuckerberg brought content moderation for some sensitive categories of information in-house, at least temporarily.

-The company has also begun recognizing that the AI it employs to flag offensive content still has severe limits.
+The company has also begun recognizing that the AI it employs to flag offensive content still has severe limitations.
 When Facebook had to send content moderators home and rely more on AI during quarantine, Zuckerberg said mistakes were inevitable because the system often fails to understand context.

 In the end, Barrett said, people are the answer.
 And he believes the company is starting to acknowledge that.